ApoloSiskos/Datorama-API-Create-Page-Based-On-Template-Update-Filters-Delete-Widgets/README.md

 Python script that uses the Datorama API.
+There are several files (scripts) that do the following:

-It duplicates a page (info of the existing page is given in a JSON format).
-Then it updates the page filters (Campaign key, Date range etc).
+- It duplicates a page (info of the existing page is given in a JSON format).
-There is also an option to delete specific widgets.
+- It updates the page filters (Campaign key, Date range etc).
+- It reprocesses data streams.
+- It deletes page widgets.
+- It creates a data stream based on an existing one.